Skip to main content

 Freedom 55 Financial is a division of The Canada Life Assurance Company and the information you requested can be found here.

-The goal of term life insurance is to help protect your loved ones if you die, and there’s a lot to consider when choosing your coverage.
+Term life insurance helps protect your loved ones if you die, and there’s a lot to consider when choosing your coverage.
 Your age and your goals for the next few years may affect your choices, as well as whether you have a mortgage, other debt or kids.
 With so many factors, it can be tough to know where to start.

 Here are a few things to consider when choosing the best term length for your unique situation: